site map

 Links

-Susan Kramer, M.A., M.Div. is an international author of more than 50 collections and 150 articles on philosophy, yoga, rhythmic dance, ballet, music, social issues, relationships and practical spirituality for children, teens, adults and those challenged, with some Dutch, French, German and Spanish translations, and with her husband, Stan Schaap- http://www.powertoshare.com resides in Amsterdam, The Netherlands.
+Susan Helene Kramer is an international author of more than fifty collections and thousands of articles on philosophy, yoga, rhythmic dance, ballet, music, social issues, relationships, practical spirituality, and meditation for children, teens, adults and those challenged, with some Dutch, French, German, Greek, and Spanish translations, and with her husband, Stan Schaap- http://www.powertoshare.com lives in North Holland, The Netherlands.

 homepage http://www.susankramer.com